craflin/QTabFrameworkExample/README.md

 # QTabFrameworkExample

 This is an example application for the QTabFramework.
+The QTabFramework is a Qt powered framework for applications with various tabbed widgets.
+QTabFramework is an extension of the QMainWindow class, which allows tabs to be arbitrary placed within main window or within floating child windows.

 ![QTabFrameworkExample](/QTabFramework.png)